 Australia uses an eight-digit code to classify goods for export.
 The first six digits align with the international classification and the last two digits are specific to Australian exports.
 The classifications are subject to change so you need to keep up-to-date.

-The Australian Harmonized Export Commodity Classification (AHECC) is usually updated every January and July and classifications can be found at the ABS Website.
+The Australian Harmonized Export Commodity Classification (AHECC) is usually updated every January and July and classifications can be found on the ABS Website.

 Warning: Failure to properly classify your product could lead to incorrect taxation on your exports and the potential loss of the product.